urushiyama/PySegmentKit/ACKNOWLEDGEMENTS.md

 # Acknowledgements

-This library uses a third-party application.
+This library uses a third-party application, "Large Vocabulary Continuous Speech Recognition Engine Julius".

 Also, this library is a port of [julius-speech/segmentation-kit](https://github.com/julius-speech/segmentation-kit).